 As climate change becomes more of a problem in the United States and globally, having a green home is becoming more desirable.
-According to the National Association of Realtors (NAR), there has been a notable increase in homes on the market with energy-efficient features, as homeowners try to reduce their environmental impact.
+According to the National Association of Realtors (NAR), there has been a notable increase on the market of homes with energy-efficient features, like solar panels, as homeowners try to reduce their environmental impact.

-Green home features, like solar panels, can improve the efficiency of your home by requiring less energy and fewer resources.
-If you are thinking about upgrading your home with green features, here’s everything you need to know — including which green improvements can increase the value of your home, how to find your Home Energy Score and what benefits are now available as part of the new Inflation Reduction Act.
+If you are thinking about upgrading your home with green features, here’s everything you need to know — including which improvements can increase the value of your home and how to find your Home Energy Score.

 - LEED-certified homes use an average of 20 to 30 percent less energy than traditional homes, with some reporting up to 60 percent in energy savings.

-- Homeowners who install solar panels can save a lot on electricity — between $10,000 and $30,000 on electricity over the lifetime of the panel system.
+- Homeowners who install solar panels can save a lot on electricity — between $20,000 and $97,000 over the lifetime of the panel system.

-- Several tax credits and rebates are now available for homeowners thanks to the recently adopted Inflation Reduction Act.
-The new law provides financial incentives covering everything from purchasing energy-efficient appliances to undertaking energy-efficient home retrofits, including the installation of solar panels.
+- Several tax credits and rebates are available for eco-conscious homeowners thanks to 2022’s Inflation Reduction Act.
+The law provides financial incentives covering everything from purchasing energy-efficient appliances to undertaking energy-efficient home retrofits, including the installation of solar panels.

 Energy-efficient home checklist